 Models in general show skill in representing the gross spatial characteristics of Australian monsoon summer precipitation (Moise et al., 2005).
-Further, atmospheric General Circulation Models (GCMs) forced by SST anomalies can skilfully reproduce monsoon-related zonal wind variability over recent decades (Zhou et al., 2009a).
-Recent analysis of the skill of a suite of CMIP3 models showed a good representation in the ensemble mean, but a very large range of biases across individual models (more than a factor of 6; Colman et al., 2011).
+Further, atmospheric GCMs forced by SST anomalies can skilfully reproduce monsoon-related zonal wind variability over recent decades (Zhou et al., 2009a).
+Recent analysis of the skill of a suite of CMIP3 models showed a divergence, with half the models overestimating Australian tropical rainfall and the other half underestimating it (Colman et al., 2011).
 Most CMIP models have biases in monsoon seasonality, but CMIP5 models generally perform better than CMIP3 (Jourdain et al., 2013).